ChrisJabb21/Makars-Bazaar/README.md

 # JS Ecommerce app

-Ecommerce shopping web app made with JavaScript, NodeJS, and MongoDB backend.
+Ecommerce shopping web app made with Vanilla JavaScript for the frontend, with NodeJS and MongoDB for the backend.

 ## Technologies used
 ---